DatanewsOrg/google-news-js/README.md

 # Google News JS

 Google News JS is an open-source package for scraping Google News data.
-It provides easy to API access to main Google News feeds.
+It provides easy API access to main Google News features.

 Created by *Vladyslav Mokrousov* at [datanews.io](https://datanews.io).